marcoiampieri/uni_projects/README.md

 ## Note:
 Some of the files and pieces of code (especially those created during the years of my Bachelor's studies) are written in Italian.
-As of March 1st 2026, I'm still in the process of sorting and uploading my projects, mainly
+As of March $3^{rd}$ 2026, I'm still in the process of sorting and uploading my projects, mainly
 - Update the bachelor's labs' README files
 - Add some of the data and outputs for said labs
+- Update the clermont-ferrand/ folder